Frostedpilot/Geminya/docs/WAIFU.md

 #### **Banner Logic**
 - All summon methods use the user's selected banner (from `users.selected_banner_id`).
-- Banner pool and rate-up logic are enforced for every summon.
+- The waifu pool and rate-up logic are provided by the BannerManager for every summon.
 - If no banner is selected, summon commands return an error.

 #### **Key Methods**

 ##### `perform_summon(discord_id: str) -> Dict[str, Any]`
 - **Purpose:** Execute single character summon
 - **Process:**
   1. Validate user currency
   2. Deduct summon cost
+  3. Retrieve waifu pool from BannerManager for user's selected banner
-  3. Determine pull rarity (including pity)
+  4. Determine pull rarity (including pity)
-  4. Select random character
+  5. Select random character from pool (with rate-up logic)
-  5. Process duplicate/new logic
+  6. Process duplicate/new logic
-  6. Apply automatic upgrades
+  7. Apply automatic upgrades
-  7. Return comprehensive result
+  8. Return comprehensive result

 ##### `perform_multi_summon(discord_id: str) -> Dict[str, Any]`
 - **Purpose:** Execute 10-character summon with guarantees
 - **Process:**
   1. Validate 100 crystal cost
+  2. Retrieve waifu pool from BannerManager for user's selected banner
-  2. Process 10 individual summons
+  3. Process 10 individual summons using the pool
-  3. **2★ Guarantee:** If all 10 rolls are 1★, one is upgraded to 2★ (guaranteed)
+  4. **2★ Guarantee:** If all 10 rolls are 1★, one is upgraded to 2★ (guaranteed)
-  4. 3★ pity logic (see above)
+  5. 3★ pity logic (see above)
-  5. Aggregate results and statistics
+  6. Aggregate results and statistics
-  6. Return batch summary
+  7. Return batch summary

 ##### `_handle_summon_result(discord_id: str, waifu: Dict, pulled_rarity: int) -> Dict[str, Any]`
 - **Purpose:** Process individual summon result